-The human element in every defense strategy could be the weakest link, or it could be your most reliable link – it all depends on how well people prepare before they encounter an attack.
+The human element in every defense strategy could be the weakest link or your most reliable link – it all depends on how well people prepare before they encounter an attack.

 Are you using any major cloud providers – Google, Azure/Microsoft 365, or Amazon Web Services?

 We develop secure architecture guidelines and help our customers implement them regardless of which cloud provider they use, even a small, regional one.
-The mindmap you see here created by Atlant Security is used as the foundation of the elements to be protected in any cloud deployment.
+The mindmap Atlant Security created is the foundation of the elements to be protected in any cloud deployment.

-We also offer cloud security consulting as a separate service – so make sure to check it out if you want to start with cloud security only.
+We also offer cloud security consulting as a separate service – so check it out if you want to start with cloud security only.
 However, it is more effective to get everything in one package.

 Cloud Virtual CISO